Frequently Asked Questions for Researchers

 Will the IRB (or other equivalent subject protection committee) at my institution give approval for running studies on FindingFive?Our service is used by many US-based and EU-based institutions.
 If there is any specific concern, we'd be happy to work with you and your institution.
 Feel free to contact us at [email protected] for this purpose.

 How do I pay my participants?

-For studies launched directly on FindingFive, we support paying participants directly via PayPal.
+For studies launched directly on FindingFive, we support paying participants directly via PayPal or a digital gift card (including a digital debit card option).
+The choice between getting a PayPal transfer or a digital gift card is up to participants.
 See the Participation Reward and Direct Payment section for more details.

 For studies launched on Mechanical Turk, payment is processed by Amazon.
 We will check your AWS account balance to make sure it has enough funds to cover the cost of your study session before launching it.

 You are free to arrange payments on your own as well.
 Please provide sufficient instructions to your participants on how they will get paid if your study promises a cash reward.

 Of course!
 You can launch a study on FindingFive without any cash compensation.
 We are working on an exciting feature that streamlines the process of granting course credits to students, and have those records reported to your department's administrator for verification and management.
 In the meantime, you can specify what course credits will be granted to your participants in the description field of your study, and process completion information manually.